sannawiklund/sannawiklund/README.md

 ## About Me

-I’m a creative and structured developer who enjoys combining design thinking with technical problem-solving.
+I’m a creative and structured developer who enjoys combining design with technical problem-solving.
-While my main focus is on backend development in C# and .NET, I also enjoy working on the frontend and bringing interfaces to life.

 I’m especially interested in fullstack development, agile workflows, and continuously learning new tools and technologies to improve both user experience and code quality.

 ---